Paving the way for transitions --- a case for Weyl geometry

-An energy/mass scale is set by breaking scale invariance via the Higgs-e.a. mechanism.\footnote{Spelt out, Brout-Englert-Guralnik-Hagen-Higgs-Kibble ``mechanism''.} One usually assumes that the Higgs field is an {\em elementary} scalar field with values in an isospin-hypercharge representation $(I,Y)=(\frac{1}{2},1)$ of the electroweak group $G_{ew}= SU(2)\times U(1)$.\footnote{With the ordinary Gellmann-Nishijima relation $Q=I_3 + \frac{1}{2}Y$ usually assumed in the literature.
+An energy/mass scale is introduced into the SM by the Lagrangian of the Higgs-e.a. mechanism.\footnote{Spelt out, Brout-Englert-Guralnik-Hagen-Higgs-Kibble ``mechanism''.} One usually assumes that the Higgs field is an {\em elementary} scalar field with values in an isospin-hypercharge representation $(I,Y)=(\frac{1}{2},1)$ of the electroweak group $G_{ew}= SU(2)\times U(1)$.\footnote{With the ordinary Gellmann-Nishijima relation $Q=I_3 + \frac{1}{2}Y$ usually assumed in the literature.
 Drechsler uses a convention for $Y$, such that $Q=I_3 + Y$.} At least two generations of particle physicists have been working in the expectation that this scalar field is carried by a massive boson of rest mass at the electroweak level ($\sim 100\, GeV$).
-Experimenters at the LHC have recently found striking evidence for such a boson with mass $m_H \approx 125 - 126 \, GeV$ \cite{ATLAS:Higgs2012,CMS:Higgs2012}.
+Experimenters at the LHC have finally found striking evidence for such a boson with mass $m_H \approx 125 - 126 \, GeV$ \cite{ATLAS:Higgs2012,CMS:Higgs2012}.

+Without going too much into detail, it can be stated that all the fields and differential operators of the standard model Lagrangian can be imported into Weyl geometry.
+The most subtle question is the representation of the Weylian covariant derivative for fermionic fields.\footnote{Here we are mainly concerned with the Higgs sector, so we do not need to consider all details of the Weyl geometric version of $\mathcal{L}_{SM}$.
+For a complete formulation see \cite{Nishino/Rajpoot:2004,Nishino/Rajpoot:2009}, similarly, from a purely conformal view \cite{Meissner/Nicolai}; for the ew sector see \cite{Drechsler:1991,Drechsler/Tann,Scholz:AdP}.
+The scalar field and scale connection (Weylon) sector is introduced in \cite{HungCheng:1988}.
+A short discussion of the local bundle construction in Weyl geometry is given by \cite{Drechsler/Hartley:1994}; for the Riemannian case see, e.g., \cite[chap.
+19]{Frankel:Geometry}.}